pujanbohora/todolist-ios/README.md

 This is a simple TODO application written in Swift.
 It's my first attempt at building an app in Swift, having previously worked with Flutter.

-This app allows you to:
+This app used Firebase for secure user authentication and storing data allowing you to:

 Add Notes: Capture and store information within the app.
 View Profile: Manage your user profile information.